 Hello.
 I am Nicola.
-We are urgently seeking helpers to pick apples.
-There is a bountiful harvest.
-My family and I have recently moved to an apple farm in a beautiful place, beside the sea and a fjord near Aarhus Denmark.
+We seek your help to pick apples during the harvest season ( mid September - early November).
+My family and I have moved to an apple farm in a beautiful place, beside the sea and a fjord near Aarhus Denmark.
 The 5 ha organic farm has 500 apple and some pear trees.
 It has been cared for by the same family for three generations and now we are its caretakers.
 The land is teaching us as we work with it.
 Nick is a professor of archaeology at the university here and I am an artist.
 We have three children.
 We moved to Denmark from South Africa three years ago and started to live on this farm last year.
 We would value help on the farm, to pick and store apples during September and October.
 We do not have a business with the apples yet, but do not want to waste them.
 Last year we gave many to a young project initiative that made cider and sold them at the roadside stall.
 We understand that it will take time to learn about the apples before any other initiatives can start.
 We would like to offer walking seminars on climate change and sustainable heritage (Nick) and land/body movement workshops (Nicola) as part of our exchange if this should interest volunteers.

 You will have a chance to learn English with us, as this is our home language.
 You will learn about apples.
 We can offer workshops in sustainable heritage and climate change (Nick) and land and body movement sessions (Nicola).